cgilly2fast/plugin-adaptive-bitrate-videos/README.md

 			  }
 		})
 		cloudStorage({ // Cloud storage plugin must come after plugin
       collections: {
         'my-collection-slug': {
           // see docs for the adapter you want to use
           adapter: adapter,
         },
-          'segments': { //the output collection created by the plugin
+        // the output collection created by the plugin 'segments': { // Required name 'segments' unless overrided in segmentsOverride
           adapter: adapter,
         },
       },
     }),

 	]
   // The rest of your config goes here